tomato42/marvin-toolkit/README.md

 To the best of our knowledge APIs for performing RSA signatures, both RSA-PSS and RSA PKCS#1 v1.5, are not affected.
-Though please note that this assumes that the RSA implementation uses blinding.
+Though please note that this assumes that the RSA implementation uses blinding when computing the signature.

-That being said, all Bleichenbacher attacks can be used to create an arbitrary signature using the key exposed through vulnerable encryption API.
+That being said, all Bleichenbacher-style attacks can be used to create an arbitrary signature using the key exposed through the vulnerable decryption API.

 ## How to test?